Educational Support Services

 Early Learning Program

-The Early Learning Program is an optional service offered to pediatric patients from birth up to school age at The Nebraska Medical Center.
+The Early Learning Program is an optional service offered to pediatric patients from birth up to school age at Nebraska Medicine.
 The goals are to support you and your child through individual developmentally appropriate play sessions during hospitalization and to act as a resource.
 Play and learning activities can contribute to your child having a positive hospital experience.

 Services the developmental specialist may provide:

 - Obtain information about what your son/daughter likes to do and share what you have observed about your child

 - Observe and play with your child to assess strengths and areas of need

 - Teach your child through activities that are fun and educational

 - Provide information about how your child learns and ways you can encourage learning through play and family routines

 - Communicate and discuss developmental milestones and accomplishments

 - Share information with the medical team about what your child is learning